 Come Join Us

 Your skills may be in design, mechanics, programming, video gaming, marketing, business, photography, web design, or animation.
 No matter what your skills, we can use you on our teams!
 Tualatin Robotics is completely run by us, the students.
 We have mentors that help us approach problems and work together effectively, but our robots are almost entirely student-designed and built.
 To learn more about last year’s robot, see our robots page.
-To learn about joining or sponsoring our program, contact Jill Hubbard our faculty advisor.
+To learn about joining or sponsoring our program, contact David Ellingson our faculty advisor.

 FIRST (For Inspiration and Recognition of Science and Technology) was founded in 1989 to inspire young people’s interest and participation in science and technology.
 To meet that goal there is an annual competition to design and build a robot to score points.
 Each team has students that do the work, guided by mentors.